 Real Estate Appraisal Department

-In North Carolina, the County Assessor is responsible for listing, appraising, and assessing all real estate for tax purposes as prescribed by the General Statues.
-Our goal is to value every property as fairly, accurately, and equitable.
-These assessments or appraisal values are generated as of January 1 of the last county wide reappraisal.
+In North Carolina, the County Assessor is responsible for listing, appraising, and assessing all real estate for tax purposes as prescribed by the General Statutes.
+Our goal is to value every property fairly, accurately, and equitably.
+These assessments or appraisal values are generated as of January 1 of the last county-wide reappraisal.

-Property values can be appealed each year starting in January and ends until the Board of Equalization and Review (BER) adjourns.
-The appeal deadline for the 2021 tax year is April 26, 2021.
+Property values can be appealed each year starting in January and ending when the Board of Equalization and Review (BER) adjourns.
+The appeal deadline for the 2022 tax year is April 25, 2022.
 Property owners can appeal their value for a variety of reasons, for example:

 - Incorrect square footage, bathroom count, etc.

 - Values of similar properties are much different from an individual's property